Storytelling with Photographs - Fall 2018

 Nancy LeVine will work closely with students to identify their photographic story, and to develop a plan for exploring it in greater depth and breadth.
 If you are just starting, or have a series of ideas or beginnings, you will set a course for expanding your project and discuss what might constitute a “complete” story of your subject, or, if you have a long–term work in progress, we will look at your bank of images in connection with your goals to help you understand how to edit your work, and fill in gaps in your story.

-- Workshop will consist of two group meetings, the first meeting on October 16 and final meeting on November 20, along with two one-on-one meetings with instructor Nancy LeVine.
+- Workshop will consist of two group meetings, the first meeting on October 2 and final meeting on November 13, along with two one-on-one meetings with instructor Nancy LeVine.
 The schedule of specific dates within this timeframe for one-on-one sessions will be coordinated during the first workshop meeting.
+No class meeting on October 23.

 - Additional notes will be e-mailed to participants in preparation for the workshop.